Ruth Siems: History

 "Everyone always had me pegged as a creative person," she said in a newspaper interview.
 "I've always liked to put things together."

-Siems retired from General Foods in 1985 after a 33½-year career.
 She died from a heart attack at her home in Newburgh, Indiana, on November 13, 2005, at the age of 74.
 In 2023 Holiday World announced that a new ride set to open in 2024, Good Gravy, pays homage to Siems.